How should I apply for financial aid?

 I received my tuition bill, but my financial aid does not show up.

 Financial aid is disbursed to the student bursar accounts no earlier than 10 days before the start of each term.
 The Duke Executive MBA Program Office is aware of this guideline.
 As a result, students receiving financial aid from guaranteed sources (such as federal loans/alternative loans) only need to pay the amount of tuition that their aid does not cover.
-The student receiving financial aid can review their financial aid award to determine disbursement amounts.
+The student receiving financial aid can review their aid offer to determine disbursement amounts.

 I am receiving tuition assistance from my employer.
 How does this affect my financial aid?